tradex-app/TradeX-chart/README.md

 * WIP: All chart features and functions accessible via API
 * Built in a modular manner
 * Provides message, emit and subscribe methods
-* State object defines chart configuration, on and off chart indicators, drawing tool overlays and can be imported or exported.
+* State object defines chart configuration, on and off chart indicators
-* Chart implements a multi-layer canvas class which makes overlays easy.
-It also supports interaction through hit detection.
+* Drawing tool overlays and can be imported or exported.
 * Export chart to png, jpg, webp.
 * Indicator calculation provided by [talib-web](https://https://anchegt.github.io/talib-web/) as a WebAssembly module.
 * Supports multiple candle types: